Nuttallia obscurata: Life history

 Nuttallia obscurata can live at least six years.
 They begin life as free-swimming plankton.
 This planktonic stage can last from 3 to 8 weeks before they settle to the bottom as recognizable clams.
 They become reproductively mature at one year old.
 This species is protandrous, where the young forms are male and then become female later in life.
 In each population, there are males and females in approximately equal numbers, and 4-5% of the population is hermaphroditic.
 In some populations, the sex ratio skews towards males for reasons that are not known.
-Females have been observed to produce between 40,000 to 6,000,000 eggs during the summer breeding season.
+Females have been observed to produce between 40,000 and 6,000,000 eggs during the summer breeding season.
 These oocytes are 55 um in diameter.
 Fertilization takes place by broadcast spawning.

 Nuttallia obscurata has two methods of feeding.
 It is a filter feeder, drawing water in with one siphon and straining out algae and other nutrients.
 It then ejects water and waste from its other siphon.
 This species also has the ability to gather material from the surrounding sand with its foot, sweeping detritus to its mouth.

 These clams are preyed upon by raccoons, glaucous-winged gulls, Lewis' moonsnails, black oystercatchers, crows, and others.
 Nuttallia obscurata is also eaten by Dungeness and red rock crabs, both of which appear to prefer it to native littleneck clams, because it is easier to eat.

 Pea crabs, Pinnotheridae feba, are known to parasitize this species.
 As there is no reliable method for removing them, this has been seen as a negative for marketing them as human food.